ethereum/trin/book/src/developers/contributing/rotation/index.md

 Link the generated checklist into the Flamingo notes for your week.
 Make sure your status is "online" in Discord.
 Make sure you're tagged under the `trin-flamingo` role.
 Put on your favorite pink shirt.
 Watch a [silly flamingo video](https://www.youtube.com/watch?v=gWNWtbPEWw0).
 Fly.

+### First

+Read through the "Setup" section of the [Deployment Instructions](../releases/deployment.md) and follow the steps to make sure that your PGP and SSH keys are in place and ready for a deployment.

 ### Daily

 #### Checklist